-All you need to do is open the sheet you want to analyze, open the dashboard via the toolbar’s gauge icon (1), switch to the revision view (2), and click “Check Text…” (3).
+All you need to do is open the sheet you want to analyze, click the Revision icon in the toolbar (1) , and select “Check Text…” (2).

 Now, your text will be analyzed, and potential issues will be flagged.

-If your text contains recurring issues, you can even fix them all at once.
+In the revision pane you can either browse all suggestions or select a suggestion category, e.g. Redundancy.
+If your text contains recurring issues in this category, you can fix them all at once.

 To correct recurring issues of a certain type at once, double-click the suggestion and select the alternative from the popover.